Have questions or concerns related to Western’s COVID-19 precautions and preventive measures? Contact Western's COVID-19 Monitoring Team:

 All students, employees, and visitors must follow screening, face mask, and social distancing requirements below.

-Our support service areas, including the Learning Commons, Advisors, Financial Aid, Veteran Services, etc., are operating in a virtual format.
+Our support service areas, including the Student Life Office, Learning Commons, Advisors, Financial Aid, Veteran Services, etc., are operating in a virtual format.
 Visit Student Support Services for contact information.

 Students and employees are required to complete a screening process prior to entering any Western facility.
 These processes may change, depending upon the phase of our return to campus, new guidelines, and available technology.